How we are helping

 - Australia funded the Niue component of the Pacific Adaptation to Climate Change Program (PACC), implemented by the United Nations Development Programme (UNDP) and the Secretariat of the Pacific Regional Environment Programme (SPREP).
 PACC helped to improve household water security through the installation of rainwater tanks.

-- Architectural designs for the new primary school were completed.
-The design incorporates future climate and disaster considerations, and the school will be built to withstand severe storms and double as an evacuation centre.
+- Construction of Niue’s new primary school is underway.
+The design incorporates future climate and disaster considerations, and the school is being built to withstand severe storms and double as an evacuation centre.

 - Over $4.2 million has been committed to the design and construction of the school.
 The management and oversight of the construction stage has been delegated to New Zealand.